pingforhelp/BCA/docs/computer-sci/Out.md

 > Monitor, Printer, Speakers, Projector etc.

 3. Storage/memory Unit:
-Used to store data and instructions either temporarily or permanently.
+Used to store ++data and instructions either temporarily or permanently.++

-* It is of 2 types:
+It is of 2 types:

 I. Primary Storage:
 ++Fast, directly accessible by CPU.++